fboulnois/stable-diffusion-docker/README.md

 ```

 ### Diffusion Inpainting (`inpaint`)

+Modify specific areas of an existing image with an image mask and a text prompt.

 First, copy an image and an image mask to the `input` folder.
 White areas of the
 mask will be diffused and black areas will be kept untouched.
 Next, to run: